Chinese give Year of the Horse a toned-down welcome

 State television showed Xi, who has tried to cultivate an easy-going, man-of-the-people image since becoming president last year, chatting with herders about sheep and taking tea in a traditional Mongol yurt, or felted tent.

-Coal-rich Inner Mongolia was rocked by protests in 2011, as ethnic Mongols angered at the destruction of traditional grazing land and perceived marginalization of their culture took to the streets.
+Coal-rich Inner Mongolia was rocked by protests in 2011, as ethnic Mongols angered at the destruction of traditional grazing land and perceived marginalisation of their culture took to the streets.

 "Build up Inner Mongolia as a bastion of security and stability," state media quoted Xi as saying.